Zesky665/obsidian-plugin-test/src/site/notes/Contents/Home Page.md

 ### Who are you exactly?
 I am a Data Engineering Consultant, I'm been helping clients with their data pipelines for the past 2 years.
-On a personal note, I live in Skopje and I like DnD and long walks by the river.
+On a personal note, I live in Skopje, I like DnD and long walks by the river.

 ### Can you help me with [X]?
 Probably, feel free to [email](zharkoc@zharconsulting.com) me or set up a meeting in [calendly](https://calendly.com/zharkoc/30min).